mayank4991/epicare/README_Backend.md

 1. Go to [Google Apps Script](https://script.google.com)
 2. Create a new project
 3. Name it "Epilepsy Management Backend"
-4. Replace the default code with the contents of `Code.gs`
+4. Replace the default code with the contents of `codeupdated.gs`
 5. Update the `SPREADSHEET_ID` constant with your actual spreadsheet ID

 ### 3. Deploy the Script